-(100 points possible, 35% of the final grade):
+(100 points possible, 30% of the final grade):

 Take Home Exam 1 will be distributed on Thursday, February 24th and due one week later Thursday, March 3rd.
-It will cover the material from the first part of the course.
+It will cover the material from the first part of the course, including material discussed inclass.
 Further information will be provided in class.